17 Failed Chain Restaurants From the 1990s That Will Make You Feel So Nostalgic

 Hard Rock Café

-Before there was Planet Hollywood, there was the original memorabilia-filled restaurant chain: Hard Rock Café.
+Before Planet Hollywood, there was the original memorabilia-filled restaurant chain: Hard Rock Café.
 Of course, this one was all about the music, as opposed to the movies.
 And in the '90s, if you didn't have a shirt from the Hard Rock Café you visited in Fort Lauderdale, your friends may have wondered if you even went to Florida.

-The Official All Star Cafe
+The Official All-Star Cafe

-Some of the biggest celebrity athletes of the '90s were behind The Official All Star Cafe.
+Some of the biggest celebrity athletes of the '90s were behind The Official All-Star Cafe.
 Shaquille O'Neal, Wayne Gretzky, Joe Montana, Monica Seles, Ken Griffey, Jr., and Andre Agassi were just some of the high-profile investors.
 The chain, which was owned by Planet Hollywood, first popped up in New York in 1995.

 But, as The New York Times reported in 1998, the novelty of themed restaurants took a sharp downward turn toward the end of the decade.
-The following year, Planet Hollywood filed for bankruptcy—and The Official All Star Cafe went down with it.
+The following year, Planet Hollywood filed for bankruptcy—and The Official All-Star Cafe went down with it.
 Nowadays, if you want to overspend on hamburgers and chicken wings while watching your favorite team, you have to head to an actual sports arena.

 Kenny Rogers Roasters

 Kenny Rogers Roasters was another celebrity-backed chain restaurant, but this one was all about country music and homestyle chicken.
 The chain grew to more than 400 restaurants worldwide by the mid-'90s, and it's perhaps most famous for its appearance in a 1996 episode of Seinfeld, aptly titled "The Chicken Roaster."